Home » Dinners » High-Protein Eggplant Lasagna

 A baked cheese-topped casserole in a glass dish, garnished with fresh herbs, surrounded by bowls of spices and a stack of plates with forks.

-Bake in preheated 400°F oven until the lasagna is bubbling and the cheese is melted and lightly browned on top, about 30 minutes.
+Step 6: Bake until the lasagna is bubbling and the cheese is melted and lightly browned on top, about 30 minutes.

 Note